Marjanj67/DataAnalysis/EDA for Real state data in Toronto/readme.md

 ![](groupBar-2020.png)
 ![](groupBar-2021.png)

-Target distribution \
+## Distributions and analysis
+for didtribution analysis it would be useful to have a target variable so i added on named marjan_index.
-## Adding data
+### Adding data
-In this part i will add some boolean data that i've created. i'll call it marjan_index
+In this part i will add some boolean data that i've created. i'll call it marjan_index and shows the affordability of the location.
 ```
     marjan_index = []
     df_temp = df.groupby(by = 'Location').mean()